 Hello!
 Thanks for stopping by!

 I’m Elizabeth.
-I live in NYC with my cat named Phoebe.
+I live in NYC with my cat (Phoebe), my dog (Wendy), and my partner (Tucker).
 Though I’ve moved around a lot in the last few years, I was raised in Georgia and consider Atlanta to be my hometown.

 I got my bachelors in creative writing in 2013 and then moved to Lebanon where I lived for 6 months, followed by Kosovo where I lived for nearly two years.
 I’ve also spent significant time in England, Jordan, Spain, Ghana and Thailand.
-I moved to New York City in 2016 for graduate school and got my masters in International Educational Development from Columbia University where I now work full-time.
-In addition to my office work, I also work for a non-profit called Back to Humanity, that focuses on holistic rehabilitation for sex trafficking survivors, and I work as an Emergency Department advocate through Mt.
+I moved to New York City in 2016 for graduate school and got my masters in International Educational Development from Columbia University where I wrote my thesis on the impact creative movement has on the social and emotional wellbeing of adolescent refugee girls.
+I work for two non-profits (Back to Humanity, and LiveYourDream.org), and I work as an Emergency Department advocate through Mt.
 Sinai’s Sexual Assault and Violence Intervention Program.
-Last but definitely not least, I am a doula training through DONA International.
+Last but definitely not least, I am a doula trained through DONA International.
 For more information on my work as a doula, you can go here.

 I’m a traveler, writer, dweller of coffee shops and mountain tops, feminist, yogi, former ballerina, occasional musician and avid thrifter.
 I’ve been to 27 countries, and though my traveling has slowed recently, I hope to go to 27 more.

 I’ve had this blog since 2009 and have used it for random thoughts, poems, stories, travel posts, lists, and other musings.
-I took a bit of a hiatus (during which I wrote my masters thesis), but now I’m back full of thoughts and inspiration, and I finally have some time to put it on a page.
 I hope you find something here that speaks to you.